gadingnst/vuetask/README.md

 > Website : https://sutanlab.js.org/vuetask

 ## Core Features
-1. Progressive Web Application build on VueJS
+1. Progressive Web Application build on VueJS SPA.
 2. No depends on Internet.
-Can work Offline mode
+Can work Offline mode.
-3. Can be installed and run on all mobile devices (Add to Home Screen)
+3. Can be installed on all mobile devices (Add to Home Screen).
-4. Use Local Storage to store Tasks data
+4. Use Local Storage to store Tasks data.

+## Application Features
+1. Set Deadline date on your Tasks.
+2. Set your Tasks as Completed.
+3. Get the remaining of Deadline days.
+4. Shows the percentage of your completed Tasks

 ## Build Setup